simonccc/kopsrox/README.md

 - __api_key__   ( as generated above )

-- __proxnode__ - the proxmox node name where you're running kopsrox from
+- __proxnode__ - the proxmox node name where you're running kopsrox from - the image and all nodes are created on this host

-- __proximgid__ - the "baseid" used within proxmox for proxmox - needs to be a free range of 10 starting with 0 eg: 170
+- __proximgid__ - the "baseid" for proxmox vm id's- needs to be a free range of 10 starting with 0 eg: 170

 A kopsrox cluster is made up of upto 3 masters and 5 workers numbered a bit like this ( with proximgid = 170 )